IniciGrupsConversesMésTendències

 MembresRessenyesPopularitatValoració mitjanaConverses / Mencions

-10,674166609 (3.78)1 / 353
+10,939172617 (3.78)1 / 360

-Classic Literature.
-Fiction.
-Literature.
-HTML:A brilliant satire of mass culture and the numbing effects of technology, White Noise tells the story of Jack Gladney, a teacher of Hitler studies at a liberal arts college in Middle America.
-Jack and his fourth wife, Babette, bound by their love, fear of death, and four ultramodern offspring, navigate the rocky passages of family life to the background babble of brand-name consumerism.
-Then a lethal black chemical cloud, unleashed by an industrial accident, floats over there lives, an "airborne toxic event" that is a more urgent and visible version of the white noise engulfing the Gladneysâ??the radio transmissions, sirens, microwaves, and TV murmurings that constitute the music of American magic and dre… (més)
+Winner of the National Book Award, White Noise tells the story of Jack Gladney, his fourth wife, Babette, and four ultramodern offspring as they navigate the rocky passages of family life to the background babble of brand-name consumerism.
+When an industrial accident unleashes an "airborne toxic event," a lethal black chemical cloud floats over their lives.
+The menacing cloud is a more urgent and visible version of the "white noise" engulfing the Gladneysâ??radio transmissions, sirens, microwaves, ultrasonic appliances, and TV murmuringsâ??pulsing with life, yet suggesting something… (més)

 1. 31